DhruvArvindSingh/MVP-backend/EC2_DEPLOYMENT.md

 # EC2 Deployment Guide

-This document provides instructions for deploying the application on an AWS EC2 instance.
-The steps are based on the `ec2.sh` and `setup_postgres.sh` scripts.
+This document provides instructions for deploying the application on an AWS or GCP VM instance. the VM's OS should Ubuntu or Debian

 ## 1. Initial Server Setup